cmwoodley/GP_qsar/README.md

 # GP_qsar

-Wrapper around Sklearn gaussian process model to enable use in Reinvent as a scoring function and for use in active learning.
+Wrapper around Sklearn and Gpytorch gaussian process model to enable use in Reinvent as a scoring function and for use in active learning.
 Use in REINVENT4 is identical to serialised QSARtuna models.

 Features:
 * Automates feature selection and hyperparameter tuning/ kernel selection.
 * Produces predictions from SMILES
-* Evaluates acquisiton functions for use in active learning
+* Evaluates single-sample acquisiton functions for use in active learning
+* Evaluates batch selection aquisition functions for use in active leaning

 Example config .toml files for use of these models in REINVENT4 are given in /example_config.